 ARTIST-IN-RESIDENCE PROSPECTUS AND APPLICATION

 Housing is provided free of charge.
 Each Artist in Residence will have a local host who can help the guest artist get acclimated to the area.
+When possible, the Molokai Arts Center will assist with transportation needs based on vehicle availability.

 Studio Space Provided*